 Now that Chris has finished his PhD and been transformed into Doctor Chris, we’re re-booting this site and rethinking if:book’s work.
 Current projects are:

-PAST AND PRESENT IF:BOOK ACTIVITIES
+PAST IF:BOOK ACTIVITIES

 We’ve worked with publishers including Palgrave Macmillan and Winged Chariot, literature organisations including the Arvon Foundation, Spread the Word and the Poetry Society, education agencies, schools, libraries, universities including De Montfort and the Centre for Democracy at Westminster, writers including Cory Doctorow, Kate Pullinger, Naomi Alderman, Daljit Nagra and Andrea Levy… we’ve been funded by Arts Council England, Esme Fairbairn Foundation, Calouste Gulbenkian Foundation, Clore Duffield and others…

 if:book’s Director Chris Meade has given talks across the UK and around the world – TOC Bologna, the London, Frankfurt and Guadalajara Bookfairs, in Moscow with the British Council, in Brisbane with if:book Australia, IFBOOKTHEN Milan, OPENEDITION Marseilles… we’ve undertaken research for universities, publishers and funders, we’ve run training workshops, curated and created books and digital reading experiences – and much more.

 Our if:book salons have been held at the Poetry Cafe, Jackson’s Lane, Random House, Something Else productions, the Poetry Book Society, the South Bank, Moors Bar, Betsey Trotwood, Somerset House, the Free Word Centre and the if:book cafe.